 Our long-lived assets consist principally of store leasehold improvements, furniture and fixtures and buildings, and are included in the "Property and equipment, net" line item in our consolidated balance sheets included in this report.
 Store leasehold improvements are recorded at cost and are amortized using the straight-line method over the lesser of the applicable store lease term, including lease renewals which are reasonably assured, or the estimated useful life of the leasehold improvements.
 The typical initial lease term for our stores is ten years.
 Buildings are recorded at cost and are amortized using the straight-line method over 39 years.
 Furniture and fixtures are recorded at cost and are amortized using the straight-line method over their useful life, which is typically five years.
-Net property and equipment as of January 31, 2007 and January 31, 2006 totaled \$445.7 million and \$299.3 million, respectively, representing 49.6% and 38.9% of total assets, respectively.
+Net property and equipment as of January 31, 2008 and January 31, 2007 totaled \$488.9 million and \$445.7 million, respectively, representing 42.8% and 49.6% of total assets, respectively.

-In assessing potential impairment of our store related assets, we periodically evaluate historical and forecasted operating results and cash flows on a storeby-store basis.
+In assessing potential impairment of our store related assets, we periodically evaluate historical and forecasted operating results and cash flows on a store-by-store basis.
 Newly opened stores may take time to generate positive operating and cash flow results.
-Factors such as store type (e.g., mall versus freestanding), store location (e.g., urban area versus college campus or suburb), current marketplace awareness of our brands, local customer demographic data and current fashion trends are all considered in determining the time frame required for a store to achieve positive financial results, which, in general, is assumed to be measurable within three years from the date a store location has opened.
+Factors such as store type (e.g., mall versus free-standing), store location (e.g., urban area versus college campus or suburb), current marketplace awareness of our brands, local customer demographic data and current fashion trends are all considered in determining the time frame required for a store to achieve positive financial results, which, in general, is assumed to be measurable within three years from the date a store location has opened.
 If economic conditions are substantially different from our expectations, the carrying value of certain of our long-lived assets may become impaired.
-For fiscal 2007, 2006 and 2005, write-downs of long-lived assets were not material.
+For fiscal 2008, 2007 and 2006, write-downs of long-lived assets were not material.

-We have only closed three store locations in our history, which in all cases, were eventually re-located, and took place at the expiration of the lease and renewal terms.
 We have not historically encountered material early retirement charges related to our long-lived assets.
 The cost of assets sold or retired and the related accumulated depreciation or amortization is removed from the accounts with any resulting gain or loss included in net income.
 Maintenance and repairs are charged to operating expense as incurred.
 Major renovations or improvements that extend the service lives of our assets are capitalized over the extension period or life of the improvement, whichever is less.
-We did not close any store locations in fiscal 2007.
+We did not close any store locations in fiscal 2008.